ntihemuka/Sunderland-hosue-prices/README.md

 # Sunderland-house-price-prediction
-web scraping data form rightmove.com using NLP and XGBOOST to forecast binned prices in R
+web scraping data form rightmove.com then using NLP and XGBOOST to forecast binned prices in R